redbear/Duo/docs/getting_started.md

 * Connect the `RBLink USB port` to your PC using a micro USB cable.
 	* Note: not the Duo USB port this time

-* Download the zipped Duo firmware (latest version) for DFU with '_rblink' ending in the filename and unzip it to a folder.
+* Download the zipped Duo firmware (latest version) for RBLink with `'_rblink'` ending in the filename and unzip it to a folder.

 	* https://github.com/redbear/Duo/raw/master/firmware/